 Step 3: The software will run a quick scan on the source drive to retrieve the data files.

 Step 4: As soon as the scan is completed, all the retrieved files will appear on the screen.
 Preview them one by one and select the files you want to recover.
 Click recovery to complete the action.

 As the process completes, all the retrieved and selected files will be saved on the device.
 Make sure you have saved the recovered files on a location other than from where they were lost at first.

-Hence, whenever your hard drive is suspected to contain any error, CHKDSK command based utility is used to run a quick scan on the targeted drive.
+Hence, whenever your hard drive is suspected to contain any error, CHKDSK command-based utility is used to run a quick scan on the targeted drive.
 But what if the chkdsk utility fails to run.
-It is probably the case when an error message pops up on the screen i.e. windows cannot run disk checking because it is write protected or windows cannot run disk checking.
+It is probably the case when an error message pops up on the screen i.e. windows cannot run disk checking because it is write-protected or windows cannot run disk checking.
 It is the write protections linked to the volumes/partitions of the drive that won’t allow you to carry out any process on data under read-only option.
-In other cases, a corrupted data stored on the drive, bad sectors, corrupted volume, damaged partition or virus and malware attacks can lead to this chkdsk error.
-This article explained all the underlying reasons causing the error along with top notch quick fix solutions to remove the write protections from the hard drive.
-Moreover, a third party recovery software i.e. Recoverit data recovery is also recommended to use for recovering the deleted/lost data from corrupted/damaged hard drive.
+In other cases, a corrupted data stored on the drive, bad sectors, corrupted volume, damaged partition or virus, and malware attacks can lead to this chkdsk error.
+This article explained all the underlying reasons causing the error along with top-notch quick-fix solutions to remove the write protection from the hard drive.
+Moreover, a third-party recovery software i.e. Recoverit data recovery is also recommended to use for recovering the deleted/lost data from corrupted/damaged hard drive.